JdejesusIsaac/crowdFund/README.md

 # crowdFund
-A smart contract for a crowdfunding platform on Ethereum.
+A smart contract for a crowdfunding using ERC20 tokens.

 # Features